bloom-housing/ui-seeds/README.md

 ## Design System Documentation

+[This Notion page](https://exygy.notion.site/Seeds-11a684ea9b7544f4bbc99d2284aa4613?source=copy_link) is a hub for additional Seeds documentation.

-We use [zeroheight to document tokens, components, and patterns](https://zeroheight.com/5e69dd4e1/p/938cb5-seeds-design-system) for the Seeds Design System.
+Also linked in the Notion, we use [zeroheight to document tokens, components, and patterns](https://zeroheight.com/5e69dd4e1/p/938cb5-seeds-design-system) for the Seeds Design System.

 For code-level changes over time, [see GitHub Releases for Changelog](https://github.com/bloom-housing/ui-seeds/releases).